Financial losses that may result from moving to another state

 Local and state laws govern many of the benefits provided by employers.

 The biggest one is health insurance.
-You may have to switch to another plan if your current insurer does not offer coverage in the state you are moving to.
+You may need to switch plan if your current insurer does not offer coverage in the state you are moving to.

 Or it may be that none of the insurance plans offered by your employer are available in your new state or region because the company does not do business there.
 This may mean that you need to switch to insurance through an exchange, or your employer may suggest another option.